zeek/zeek-demo/README.md

 * Use log policy to remove the VXLAN/GENEVE log entries if they don't have a tunnel.
 * Remove `tunnel_parent`, too?

+## Checksums oh my

+The interface within the zeek container has rx/tx checksum offloading enabled, meaning the packets seen via tcpdump within the container do not have correct checksums on the outer layer.

+Maybe the skip analyzer will help here, too.